 We provide fee estimates to leave you in control of legal spend.
 Please do call as there is no charge for initially discussing the transaction and plotting the path.

-What do clients expect from lawyers in 2021?
+What do clients now expect from good commercial lawyers?

 Do you need a big firm for a corporate transaction?

 If you are thinking of buying a business we can make it happen on the best terms achievable.
-We have handled many transactions in our day and understand how to manage a successful transaction.
+We have handled many transactions and understand how to manage a successful transaction.

 We provide fee estimates for all work associated with purchasing a business, to leave you in control of legal cost.

-Why pick us to help with buying a business?
+Why choose us as your lawyers when buying a business?

 - We review or prepare the business purchase contract and associated documents.
 We are able to deal with all aspects from commercial property through to tax and technology.